Manuel Losada Rodríguez Portrait

 Gamma Solutions · Madrid

 This is where I learned to turn an idea into a team — and a team into shipped product.
 I kicked off on a CDTI-funded project to build a massive NFC label printer that digitally recorded and physically printed complete rolls with individual personalization per label, juggling mechanical hardware, firmware and a connection to our internal API so the whole machine behaved as one product.
 After relocating to the Madrid headquarters I jumped into smart-city projects and started building the development team from the ground up.
-Over several years I led a stream of R&D initiatives of very different natures — field devices with cloud connectivity, a monitoring system for large-scale solar plants — all created from scratch to be genuinely disruptive for the company's market needs, and several presented to ICEX and Horizon 2020.
+Over several years I led a stream of R&D initiatives of very different natures, including: smart-city field devices deployed across 300+ Spanish municipalities under the Red.es programme — plus an early-adoption PLC communications stack for street infrastructure that we kept losing to Zigbee in public tenders on price; a monitoring system covering 5 utility-scale solar plants (~15 MW each), scoped to be certified by the asset's investment fund as the maintenance platform of record; and several smaller initiatives.
+Several were presented to ICEX and Horizon 2020.
+Working with devices that live unattended on public infrastructure made secure device-to-cloud communications and remote-update discipline a baseline requirement of every design, not an optional extra — the start of a security-first habit that later deepened in cybersecurity proper.

 groups